LadipoSanni/LadipoSanni/README.md

 - 👋 Hi, I’m @LadipoSanni
 - 👀 I’m interested in Software engineering
-- 🌱 I’m currently learning Data Structure and Algorithm
+- 🌱 I’m currently learning DevOps tools like Docker,Kubernettes, Ansible,and others
-- 💞️ I’m looking to collaborate on Building an e-commerce fashion application
+- 💞️ I’m looking to collaborate on Building an e-commerce fashion application.
+-  I'm currently working on Correspondence Tracking System
 - 📫 How to reach me ladicorp24m@gmail.com

 <!---